4.8 (200+ reviews across 5 offices)

 Florida law gives you two years from the date of a truck accident to file a personal injury claim.
 That deadline does not pause while you recover or wait for the insurance process to play out.
 The earlier you act, the easier it is to gather reliable evidence and hold the proper parties accountable.

-Proudly Serving Boca Raton Residents
+Proudly Representing Boca Raton Residents

 What if the truck was owned by one company, but the driver worked for another?